Observation-driven correction of numerical weather prediction for marine winds: Methods: ORCA

 \subsection{Model Implementation}

-Our objective is to design a correction model for the Global Forecasting System (GFS).
 The model learns from pairs of past observations and historical forecast values coming from GFS at specific locations.
 The model must learn how to correct past GFS predictions based on the historical observations.
-It must also capture which pair is more relevant to correct the GFS forecast for a given target point (Figure~\ref{fig:model_implementation}).
+It must also capture which pairs are more relevant to correct the GFS forecast for a given target point (Figure~\ref{fig:model_implementation}).

 We use Vision Transformers (ViTs) due to their state-of-the-art performance and ability to encode positional information.
 Following \cite{kazemnejad2019positional}, positional embeddings $\mathbf{e}$ are added to the input embeddings $\mathbf{X}$, where each $\mathbf{x}_i$ represents the feature vector of the $i$-th pair element: